Unit 1: Explanations of Crime

 Unit 4: Emerging Trends in Criminology and Criminal Justice

 Issue: Should the United States End the “War on Drugs?”

-Yes: Christopher J. Coyne and Abigail R. Hall, from “Four Decades and Counting: The Continued Failure of the War on Drugs,” The Cato Institute (2017)
+Yes: Christopher J. Coyne and Abigail R. Hall, from “Four Decades and Counting: The Continued Failure of the War on Drugs,” Cato Institute (2017)

-No: James Banks, from “4 Reasons Why Ending the War on Drugs Would be a Huge Mistake,” Mic (2013)
+No: James Banks, from “4 Reasons Why Ending the War on Drugs Would Be a Huge Mistake,” Mic (2013)

 Christopher J. Coyne and Abigail R. Hall, of the Cato Institute, assert that drug prohibition is not only ineffective, but counterproductive, as a social policy.
 The domestic War on Drugs has contributed to an increase in drug overdoses and has helped to create powerful drug cartels.
 On an international level, it has actively undermined the goals of the Global War on Terror.
 James Banks contends, in contrast, that legalization proponents’ arguments are based largely on unsubstantiated claims and misleading statistics.
 A world with either no restrictions or fewer restrictions on narcotics would be a long way from utopia.

-Issue: Should Marijuana be Legalized?
+Issue: Should Marijuana Be Legalized?